pslack/frame3dd/README.txt

 local coordinates, reactions in global coordinates, and natural frequencies and mode shapes in global coordinates.

+Additional output files from FRAME3DD are directed by default to the temporary file folder (according to the %TEMP% env var on Windows, or /tmp on other platforms).
+You can specify an alternative location for output files by setting the environment variable FRAME3DD_OUTDIR.

+Note that you require write permissions for the input file in order that FRAME3DD can append its calculation results to that file.

 ---

 FRAME3DD is free software; you may redistribute it and/or modify it under